cloudflare/cloudflare-docs/products/logs/src/content/instant-logs.md

 - No data received.
     -  First, double check if you have a filter defined.
 If you do, it may be too strict (or incorrect) which ends up dropping all your data.
     - If you are confident in your filter, check the sample rate you used when creating the session.
 For example, a sample of 100 means you will receive one log for every 100 requests to your zone.
-    - Finally, make sure the destination is orange clouded.
+    - Finally, make sure the destination is proxied through Cloudflare (also known as orange clouded).
 We cannot log your request if it does not go through our edge network.

 ## Connect with us